Owusu-Desmond/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone who has inspired me to build this project.
+I would like to thanks [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) the author of the original design,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>